Have you ever fallen an internet rabbit hole?

-You start with an innocent click in Google search and come up for air hours later none the wiser.
+You start with an innocent click in Google search and come up for air hours later, none the wiser.

-That is definitely the case with acne because the problem is, there is just not one miracle cure.
+That is definitely the case with acne because the problem is, there is not one miracle cure.

 But stress no more, with many years of working as an aesthetician under my belt,

-Home remedies for acne
+Home Remedies for acne

-If you are looking for a natural spot solution then Tea tree oil is your best bet, it is antimicrobial, and antibacterial – stopping the growth of acne bacteria in its tracks.
+If you are looking for a natural spot solution, then tea tree oil is your best bet.
+It is antimicrobial and antibacterial, and so will stop the growth of acne bacteria in its tracks.

-This is one of the best home remedies for cystic acne, the type of acne that presents itself as papules and pustules -Salicylic acid is a gentle yet effective treatment, even used at a low dosage of just 1%; it will improve your breakouts.
+This is one of the best home remedies for cystic acne, the type of acne that presents itself as papules and pustules.
+Salicylic acid is a gentle yet effective treatment, even used at a low dosage of just 1%, it will improve your breakouts.

 Witch Hazel is not your immediate “go-to” against acne, but it will help to a certain degree.
-It’s anti-inflammatory and has astringent properties,” so it’s great at getting rid of oil and zit-triggering dirt.
+It’s anti-inflammatory and has astringent properties, so it’s great at getting rid of oil and zit-triggering dirt.

 Clay can have a very powerful, healing, and drawing effect on the skin; green or white clay masks help to unplug deeply ingrained oil from the skin.

-Think of these earth ingredients as moisture magnets—and the thing they’re drawn to most is the dirt and oil in your pores.
-So, why not give them exactly what they want.
+Think of these earth ingredients as moisture magnets, and the thing they’re drawn to most is the dirt and oil in your pores.
+So, why not give them exactly what they want?

 Additional Ingredients you can add to your mask include:

-Spirulina: This will provide a whole spectrum of Vitamins, which are excellent for healing skin eruptions.
+Spirulina: This will provide a whole spectrum of vitamins, which are excellent for healing skin eruptions.

-Essential oils: You can boost your antimicrobial, drawing clay mixture further, by adding a few drops of Manuka, Lemongrass, Tea tree, Juniper, or Niaouli.
+Essential oils: You can boost your antimicrobial, drawing clay mixture further by adding a few drops of Manuka, Lemongrass, Tea tree, Juniper, or Niaouli.